SignLLM: Sign Language Production Large Language Models: Introduction

-To solve these issues, we introduce \textbf{\ourDataName{}}, a new dataset focusing on upper body movements in large-scale sign language demonstrators.
-The dataset overview is shown in Figure \ref{fig:cover} (left), showcasing prompts, video subtitles, and files containing digital keypoints information.
-To create this dataset, we first use OpenPose \cite{cao2018openpose} for video processing to standardize pose information of video frames (\raisebox{-0.2\height}{ }, the original material of tool) into our predefined format.
-Storing keypoints information in our standardized format (\raisebox{-0.2\height}{ }) can reduce redundancy and facilitate training with seq2seq and text2text models.
+To solve these issues, we introduce \textbf{\ourDataName{}}, a new multilingual dataset focusing on upper body movements in large-scale signers.
+The dataset overview is shown in Fig.~\ref{fig:cover} (Left), showcasing prompts, video subtitles, and files containing digital keypoints information.
+To create this dataset, we first process the videos using OpenPose \cite{cao2018openpose} to standardize pose information in each frame.
+Storing keypoints information in our predefined compressed format (\href{none}{\raisebox{-0.2\height}{ }}, as shown in Fig. \ref{fig:cover}) can reduce redundancy and facilitate training with seq2seq and text2text models.
 Subsequently, we reduce reliance on manual annotations by auto-creating prompt words to improve cost-effectiveness.
-Finally, we improve the processing level of automation for the tools, making the tools highly efficient and lightweight, requiring no additional model loading to improve the ability to process data (\ie, solving the difficulty in manual preprocessing and data collection challenges above).
-Our new dataset sourced from publicly available sign language datasets and videos on the internet, reducing the limitations of previous datasets and covering eight different sign languages (specific language can be seen later in Section \ref{sec:prompt2sign}), making it the first comprehensive multilingual sign language dataset.
+Finally, we improve the processing level of automation for the tools, making the tools highly efficient and lightweight, requiring no additional model loading to process data (\ie, solving the difficulty in manual preprocessing and data collection above).
+Our new \ourDataName{} dataset is sourced from publicly available sign language datasets and videos on the Internet, covering eight sign languages, making it a comprehensive multilingual sign language dataset.
+More information is in Table \ref{tab:dataset_statistics} and supplementary materials.